browserengineering/book/book/chrome.md

 More generally, handling events like clicks involves *reversing* the usual rendering pipeline.
-Normally, rendering goes from elements to layout objects to page coordinates to screen coordinates; click handling goes backwards, starting with screen coordinates, then converting to page coordinates, and so on.
+Normally, rendering goes from elements to layout objects to page coordinates to screen coordinates; click handling goes backward, starting with screen coordinates, then converting to page coordinates, and so on.
 The correspondence isn't perfectly reversed in practice^[Though see some exercises in this chapter and future ones on making it a closer match.] but it's a